AndelaOSP/art-dashboard/docs/regression_workflow.md

 It is expected that every action a user can perform should be documented here and if an action and/or behavior is altered, then this document should be updated to reflect those alterations.

-The purpose of laying out behaviors in this way is to allow us to set up regression tests as well as end-to-end tests easily as well as allow their automation to be a lot easier to do.
+The purpose of laying out behaviors in this way is to allow us to set up regression and end-to-end tests easily as well as allow their automation later on.

 #### Table of Contents
 * [Logging in](#logging-in)